DeeCZe/pokus/README.md

-huge update coming to this soon to keep upwith the quality of closed source bots
+huge update coming to this soon to keep up with the quality of closed source bots

 # Pet-Simulator-99-Gambling-Bot
 A gambling bot for pet simulator 99, the sequel to pet simulator x